RyanJarv/msh/README.md

 ## Multivac Shell

-Currently this is just a PoC, it can not act as a sandbox currently (and may even allow escalation to root or other users on your host from the container as is).
+Currently, this is just a PoC, it can not act as a sandbox currently (and may even allow escalation to root or other users on your host from the container as is).

 ### Goal